NRCan/geo-deep-learning/README.md

   debug_mode: True                  # Prints detailed progress bar with sample loss, GPU stats (RAM, % of use) and information about current samples.

 training:
-  output_path: /path/to/output/weights/folder   # Path to folder where files containing weights will be written
+  state_dict_path: False      # Pretrained model path as .pth.tar or .pth file.
+Optional.
   batch_size: 32                                # Size of each batch
   num_epochs: 150                               # Number of epochs
   learning_rate: 0.0001                         # Initial learning rate
   weight_decay: 0                               # Value for weight decay (each epoch)
+  step_size: 4                                  # Apply gamma every step_size
   gamma: 0.9                                    # Multiple for learning rate decay
-  step_size: 4                                  # Apply gamma every step_size
+  dropout: False                                # (bool) Use dropout or not.
+Applies to certain models only.
+  dropout_prob: False                           # (float) Set dropout probability, e.g. 0.5
   class_weights: [1.0, 2.0]                     # Weights to apply to each class.
 A value > 1.0 will apply more weights to the learning of the class.
   batch_metrics: 2                              # (int) Metrics computed every (int) batches.
 If left blank, will not perform metrics.
 If (int)=1, metrics computed on all batches.
+  ignore_index: 0                               # Specifies a target value that is ignored and does not contribute to the input gradient.
+Default: None
+  augmentation:
+    rotate_limit: 45
+    rotate_prob: 0.5
+    hflip_prob: 0.5
 ```
 Note: ```data_path``` must always have a value for classification tasks